 - MyDataHelps offers the ability to display results and data (e.g., device/sensor/wearable data, survey, etc.) back to the participants.
 An example of this is a mental health study where the project team wishes to deliver a table showing the correlation of daily mood vs. nightly sleep.
-If you are interested in a participant facing dashboard, please contact CareEvolution project lead to understand what is configurable.
+If you are interested in a participant facing dashboard, please contact CareEvolution to understand what is configurable.

 Participant Notifications (e.g., Just In Time Adaptive Interventions)

 What participant notifications will this project require?

 - You may wish to send information, nudges, or Just In Time Adaptive Interventions (JITAIs) to your participants.
 MyDataHelps Designer currently supports email, push, and SMS notifications.